St Benet's Hall Boat Club: History

-In its relatively short history the men’s boat has enjoyed periods of considerable success.
-In the mid 2000s the club was especially successful, moving up to division 4 in both Torpids and Eights.
-During this period the club won blades on several occasions.
-In 2015 the men's crew secured discretionary blades for their performance in Eights, with the crew re-established firmly in fixed divisions.
-In 2019, they secured blades again in a monumental Torpids run that saw them move up 7 places into fixed divisions.
+The subsequent 30 years saw the men's side enjoy periods of considerable success, moving up to division 4 in both Torpids and Eights in the mid-2000s.
+The club won blades on several occasions during this period.
+In 2015 the men's crew secured discretionary blades for their performance in Eights, the crew re-established firmly in fixed divisions, and in 2019, they secured blades again in a monumental Torpids run that saw them move up 7 places back into fixed divisions.

-The first women's boat, 'Ithaca', was purchased in 2016, the year when women could first join the Hall as undergraduates.
-The St Benet's Hall women have since competed in several regattas, qualifying for their first Summer Eights in 2018, and then their first Torpids in 2019.
+The first women's boat, 'Ithaca', was purchased in 2016, the year women could first join the Hall as undergraduates.
+The St Benet's Hall women went on to compete in several regattas, qualifying for their first Summer Eights in 2018, and then their first Torpids in 2019.
 In Summer Eights 2019 they achieved their first bump, and bumped on three out of four days (missing out on the fourth bump, and blades, because of a klaxon).
-Their newest boat, ‘Gowney-Hedges’, was kindly purchased by Rhys and Gillian Hedges after their impressive 2019 bumps campaign, and they now hope to win blades.
+A new boat, the ‘Gowney-Hedges’, was kindly purchased by Rhys and Gillian Hedges after their impressive 2019 bumps campaign.